mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

     - middleName

 _Notes:_
 - You will not be able to view or edit students until you claim them with the creation of an enrollment record via ```StudentSchoolAssociation``` (see next section).
 Within Swagger, only one record can be created at a time.
-See [this example record](data\example_value_student_record.json) for specific JSON formatting.
+See [this example record](data/example_value_student_record.json) for specific JSON formatting.
 - The student's legal name should be used and stay consistent over time unless the student legally changes their name.

 ## Resource: StudentSchoolAssociations

 **Description**
 This association represents the School in which a student is enrolled.
-The semantics of enrollment may differ slightly by state.
+Note that the semantics of enrollment may differ slightly by state.
 Non-enrollment relationships between a student and an education organization may be described using the StudentEducationOrganizationAssociation. _Remember_: when loading in data that references a Descriptor, you need to include a namespace, i.e. ```uri://education.mn.gov/[name of descriptor]#[code value]```.
-See more details in [this example record](data\example_value_studentSchoolAssociation.json).
+See more details in [this example record](data/example_value_studentSchoolAssociation.json).

 **Prerequisite Data**
 - Students